 You can easily order a ‘broodje bij de bakker’, but you would also like to feel confident expressing your ideas in Dutch.
 You know the difference between a ‘vis restaurant’ and a ‘vies restaurant’, but you would also like to have an interesting conversation with your Dutch dinner date.
 You know that in the Netherlands ‘koffie’ is the single most important substance at work, but you would also like to know what’s being said during meetings and around the coffee machine.
 Does this sound familiar?
 Then join us!
 And move your Dutch to the next level…B1.

 You are well beyond the basics now.
 Possibly you have reached a plateau in your learning.
 Perhaps you need more Dutch for work.
 Maybe you’re entertaining the idea of taking the NT2 exam.
 You are at B1 level and you would like to become more fluent.
 This course sets you on your way towards level B2.
-If you’re interested, please subscribe to the Dutch & Such newsletter in the footer of this website.

 The general rule for homework during your language course is as follows: